AndreiLesi/aws-fintech-innovations/README.md

 5. Deploy the frontend to S3
 6. Display the deployment information

-For deployment instructions, see the [documentation](docs/index.md).
+For detailed deployment instructions with step-by-step commands, see the [Deployment Guide](docs/deployment.md).

 ## Prerequisites